 Program: B.S., Radiologic Sciences

-Radiologic Sciences student advisement, tour of clinical facility and a minimum of 40 hours of volunteer hours in an acute-care hospital facility must occur and be documented prior to the professional program interview.
+Radiologic Sciences student advisement, a tour of a clinical facility and a minimum of 40 hours of volunteer hours in an acute-care hospital facility must occur and be documented prior to the Professional Program interview.
 See the department for applications and information regarding selection criteria for the Professional Phase of the program or visit the Department of Health Sciences website.
 Note that meeting prerequisite criteria does not guarantee placement into the Professional Program.
 If selected to the Professional Program, prior to clinical placements, all CSUN Radiologic Science students are required to obtain their own criminal background check at their sole cost and to supply that information to designated approving agencies or persons.
-In order to meet accreditation standards, many clinical agencies are requiring background checks and drug testing on all students placed at their facilities and have the right to refuse a student’s Clinical Placement based on this information.
-Students will be unable to complete degree requirements if Clinical Placements are refused at any time during the professional portion of the B.S.
+In order to meet accreditation standards, many clinical agencies are requiring background checks and drug testing on all students placed at their facilities and have the right to refuse a student’s clinical placement based on this information.
+Students will be unable to complete degree requirements if clinical placements are refused at any time during the professional portion of the B.S.
 Radiologic Sciences program.
 Further information on background checks and where to obtain them is available from Radiologic Science advisors.

 1. Lower Division Required Courses (31 units)

 BIOL 101 General Biology (3)

 BIOL 101L General Biology Lab (1)